TritonDataCenter/sdc-ufds/docs/operator-guide.md

     madtom=$(sdc-sapi /services?name=madtom\&include_master=true | json -Ha uuid) json=$(printf '{"metadata":{"UFDS_ROOT_PW":"%s"}}' "${ufds_ldap_root_pw}") sdc-sapi /services/$madtom -X PUT -d "$json"
     ```

-## Locate any reshard zone in the DC and update its metadata.
+## Locate any reshard zone in the DC and update its metadata

 Normally, there is one reshard zone in each SPC region:
     ```